jmusau62-gmail/TRIANGLE-TRACKER/README.md

-# {TRIANGLE-TRACKER}
+# TRIANGLE-TRACKER

-#### {This application finds out the kind of triangle that has been computed with the measurements provided.The app recogises 3 types of triangles namely scalene,isosceles and equilateral triangles.}, {28/03/19}
+#### This application finds out the kind of triangle that has been computed with the measurements provided.The app recognizes 3 types of triangles namely scalene,isosceles and equilateral triangles., {28/03/19}

 #### By **Joshua Musau**

 ## Description

-{This application finds out the kind of triangle that has been computed with the measurements provided e.g height,base and length.The app recognizes 3 types of triangles namely scalene,isosceles and equilateral triangles, if the values can't form a triangle,the application states no triangle. }
+This application finds out the kind of triangle that has been computed with the measurements provided e.g height,base and length.The app recognizes 3 types of triangles namely scalene,isosceles and equilateral triangles, if the values can't form a triangle,the application states no triangle.

 ## Behavioral Driven Development